zeffii/BlenderConsolePrompt/addons_contrib/BCPrompt/tmp/README.md

-This is much cooler than you think. tests - and uploads
+This is much cooler than you think.
+Read on!

 # BlenderConsolePrompt

 [![Join the chat at https://gitter.im/zeffii/BlenderConsolePrompt](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/zeffii/BlenderConsolePrompt?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A small project to add features to blender's python console.
-We can use the console to execute commands, instead of key-combos.
-Sometimes we run out of sane key combos or find that they get complex.
+BCP is an addon that allows scripts to execute from Blender's Python console (REPL).
+I have many snippets that don't need a full addon status, but are useful enough that I do want to be able to have fast access to them.
+The simple `-ls` command shows a list of most common commands, the `-man` command shows a more exhaustive list of stored commands.

+The following commands can be executed straight for the Blender Python console by pressing ctrl+enter after entering the command.
+You can alter the execute keyboard shortcut by changing it yourself in UserPreferences (or more permanently in the code.. tho I should probably add addonpreferences for this)

 At the moment only one-shot commands are implemented, but future implementations will be modal/interactive and possibly a bpm (Blender package manager).

-these are the non modal, one shot commands
+these are some of the non modal, one shot commands

 Command String | Description
 -------------- | -------------
 cen | centers 3d cursor
-cen=some_value | where some value can be evalled, 3d cursor will be placed at it vtx | sees if tinyCAD is enabled and performs VTX, (or first enables it) xl (XL) | sees if tinyCAD is enabled and performs XALL, (or first enables it) ico | sees if developers icons addon is enabled (enables if not) [image](https://cloud.githubusercontent.com/assets/619340/5883599/368909cc-a354-11e4-9a8e-f442ebb8621e.gif) wipe | un-links and removes objects, and all meshes tt | turntable tb | trackball
+cenv | centers 3d cursor and aligns all 3d views to it. cen=some_value | where some value can be evalled, 3d cursor will be placed at it vtx | sees if tinyCAD is enabled and performs VTX, (or first enables it) xl (XL) | sees if tinyCAD is enabled and performs XALL, (or first enables it) ico | sees if developers icons addon is enabled (enables if not) [image](https://cloud.githubusercontent.com/assets/619340/5883599/368909cc-a354-11e4-9a8e-f442ebb8621e.gif) wipe | un-links and removes objects, and all meshes tt / tb | turntable, trackball
--debug_mesh | downloads / enables index visualizer with polygon bg syntax | sets text editor to syntax highlighting, wrap, linenumber, margin string! | anything followed by an exclamation mark is copied to buffer string?se | search blender.stackexchange for everything infront of the ? string??se | search stackoverflow for everything infront of the ?? string?py | search py docs .. string?bpy | search blender bpy docs ..
+-debug | downloads / enables index visualizer with polygon bg syntax | sets text editor to syntax highlighting, wrap, linenumber, margin string! | anything followed by an exclamation mark is copied to buffer string?se | search blender.stackexchange for everything infront of the ? string??se | search stackoverflow for everything infront of the ?? string?py | search py docs .. string?bpy | search blender bpy docs .. psel | make a parent empty for selected objects
+-sel somename | is select=True for all data.objects where `.name.startswith(somename)`
+-gist -o somename | uploads all visible text blocks as a unified github anonymous public gist, then it will open the url in a browser. `-gist -o somename`
 _svc | checking recent sverchok commits (github api) [image](https://github.com/zeffii/BlenderConsolePrompt/issues/3#issuecomment-74256330)
--gist -o somename | uploads all visible text blocks as a unified github anonymous public gist, then it will open the url in a browser. `-gist -o somename`
--sel somename | is select=True for all data.objects where `.name.startswith(somename)`
--man | opens github readme.md for the addon times treename | treename must be a valid Sverchok Tree name, will spawn a browser with visualization.
-F.ex `times NodeTree.002`
+-man | opens github readme.md for the addon